Bealby/lisa-fairfield/README.md

 ### Content

-- All content for this Website was provided by Lisa Bealby.
+- All content for this Website was provided by Lisa Fairfied.
 - Lisa Fairfeid's referece in Bio was provided by
   Nick Brice – Artistic Director.